jescalan/roots/readme.md

 - intelligently minifies html, css, and js on deploy
 - efficient client-side js management through [bower](http://twitter.github.com/bower/) and [require.js](http://requirejs.org/)
 - easy to extend with a simple and well-documented plugin interface
-- automatically precompiles jade templates for use in client-side MVCs like backbone _(coming soon)_
+- automatically precompiles jade templates for use in client-side MVCs like backbone
-- use dynamic content to create collections, blogs, etc. _(coming soon)_
+- use dynamic content to create collections, blogs, etc.
+- compile a single file multiple times by adding another extension

-CSS Library
+Axis CSS
 -----------

 Roots ships with an awesome feature-rich css library built on top of stylus.
-This library lives [in it's own repo](http://github.com/jenius/roots-css), and the documentation for it [can be found here](http://roots.cx/css).
+This library lives [in it's own repo](http://github.com/jenius/axis), and the documentation for it [can be found here](http://roots.cx/axis).

 Client Side JS
 --------------